Welcome to East Texas CASA!

 When a child enters the foster care system because his or her home is no longer safe, a judge may appoint a committed volunteer to help them.
 That volunteer is called a Court Appointed Special Advocate®, or CASA.

-East Texas CASA provides valuable volunteer advocacy for every abused child in this area.
-CASA volunteers serve as the “eyes and ears” for the judge in child welfare cases.
+East Texas CASA provides valuable volunteer advocacy for every child that has experienced abuse and neglect in this area.
+CASA volunteers provide information to the court and represent the child/children’s best interest.
 This includes researching each child’s situation and making objective recommendations to help them reclaim their childhoods from abuse and neglect.
 CASA volunteers are frequently the only stable presence in these children’s lives as they navigate the foster care system.

 These volunteers bring three critical qualities to their work: they focus on one case at a time; they bring a unique perspective to the court case; and their sole objective is representing the best interests of the child.